As a native Southern Californian, I recall spending summers as a child teaching neighborhood friends how to draw and paint under our old maple tree.

 After that, I obtained a California Community CollegeTeaching Credential in Art Design and Photography and Master of Arts inTeaching from Grand Canyon University as well as a California Professional Clear Multiple Subject Teaching Credential.
 I then taught in the Jurupa Unified School District.

 So, my career has been two-fold and I feel very fortunate to create, teach, and share my love of art with others.
 My work mainly consists of landscape, flora, and portraiture.
-Currently, my focus is plein air painting using oils and acrylics and I am developing an impressionistic style using light and texture to add movement and interest to my paintings.
+Recently, in addition to oils, my focus is textile art.
 I love to experiment with different mediums and also exhibit and occasionally teach mixed media textile art at quilt guilds in the Inland Empire.
 I am a member of the Southern California Plein Air Painters Association, Redlands Art Association, and Mountain Arts Network and Gallery in Lake Arrowhead, California, where my artwork is currently being shown.

 The mountains afford endless daily inspiration for creative expression.
 I am constantly training my eyes to not only look, but to SEE.
 Art has an aesthetic value and ‘everything art’ has certainly enriched my life.